supertuxkart/stk-code/README.md

 * Storage: 800 MB
 * Mouse and keyboard (a gamepad is recommended)

+*Note: Laptops manufactured before September 2013 may suffer from poor performance or no perfomance at all*

 ## License

 The software is released under the GNU General Public License (GPL) which can be found in the file [`COPYING`](/COPYING) in the same directory as this file.
 Information about the licenses for the artwork is contained in `data/licenses`.